newcharhuso/lazytmux/readme.md

 # Tmux Manager

 A tmux manager that lets you create, rename and delete tmux sessions and create custom templates for future use.
+I created this for my personal use in my free time but I thought this could be useful to others too so you are here now.

 ## Features